 Selling is better than having your home repossessed

-If you can’t afford your loan repayments and won’t be able to for some years to come, you need to consider selling.
+If you can’t afford your mortgage repayments and won’t be able to for some years to come, you need to consider selling.

 You could get a better price for your home and avoid costs if you sell yourself, instead of waiting for the lender to go to court after you fall too far behind.
 It is best to decide to sell before the lender starts any legal proceedings.
 Give yourself as much time as possible to sell your home and get a good price for it.